-A resume without resume keywords is like playing the musical notes on an instrument alphabetically.
+A resume without resume keywords is like playing musical notes on an instrument alphabetically.

-You are technically playing it, but we both know you are kidding yourself.
+You are technically playing it, but it's never going to work.

 What Are Resume Action Verbs and Resume Keywords?

-Keywords can be of different types.
-Resume keywords can describe your skills and qualifications.
-They can also describe your hard/specific skills that qualify you for a specific position.
+Resume keywords can be of different types.
+Resume keywords can describe your skills and qualifications and can also describe the hard skills that qualify you for a specific position.

 Keywords vs. Action Verbs

 Action verbs, on the other hand, show your ability to succeed.
-For example, words like accomplished, developed, managed, and handled describe what you have achieved.
+For example, words like accomplished, developed, managed, and handled describe your potential.